-Jonnie Irwin is best known for presenting the home-leg of Channel 4’s A Place in the Sun: Home or Away?
+Jonnie Irwin is best known for presenting the home-leg of Channel 4’s A Place in the Sun: Home or Away? and more recently the spin-off series A Place in the Sun: Winter Sun.

 It's not surprising that Jonnie chose a career in property, with a dad as a developer and a degree in estate management.
 This experienced surveyor worked for Christie & Co achieving the role of Associate Director within just three years before going on to work for Colliers International - one of the world's largest property firms.